skhabiri/skhabiri.github.io/_posts/2020-08-17-A Data Science API For Spotify Web Applications.md

 * _spotifysearch:_ Receives a phrase and requested number of queries.
 Then makes an API call to Spotify to find the matching tracks limited by the number of queries.
 <img src= "../assets/img/post4/post4_spotifysearch.png">

-* _cvs_dump:_ gets a keyword and find all the related tracks for a limited number of artists and saves all the provided information into spotify_query.csv.
+* _csv_dump:_ gets a keyword and find all the related tracks for a limited number of artists and saves all the provided information into spotify_query.csv.
 <img src= "../assets/img/post4/post4_csvdump.png">

 * _db_reload:_ initialize an elephantSQL database and load it with spotify_query.csv